k2view-academy/K2View-Academy/articles/19_Broadway/28_actor_editor.md

 2. Modify the required settings, for example set a value of an input argument.
 3. Debug the Actor by running it from the Main menu toolbar.
 If the Actor receives input parameters, they can be set using the [Debug / Run Arguments](25_broadway_flow_window_run_and_debug_flow.md).
 4. Save the Actor.
-The change is implemented in every flow where this Actor is used.
+The change impacts every flow where this Actor is used.

 #### Example of New Actor Creation